keithotuomagie/tweet_analysis/README.md

 Natural language pre-processing of the tweets is complete.
 I will transition towards performing the following:

 - Vectorizing the data via Term Frequency-Inverse Document Frequency, or TF-IDF
-- Creaing a Baseline Naive Bayes model
+- Creating a Baseline Naive Bayes model

 ### Baseline Naive Bayes Model